 Every project and every organization is different, as a result, at Mantrax we customize a strategy for each project.
 The following go-to principles have served our team well to ensure projects are set up for success from the start, to help with on-time delivery, and to manage success expectations.

 The majority of the time, a project is approved at a high level; however, the devil is in the details.
 It’s important to assess stakeholder buy-in and whether there are any major competing priorities at the start of the project.
 A project sponsorship assessment will help clarify the leadership’s view on the project’s priority relative to other fiscal, department-specific, or company-wide initiatives.
 The evaluation will also highlight change management areas that require consideration.
 Some examples of questions to review during project sponsorship assessment:

 - Is there a leadership buy-in across business units, departments, or geographical regions?

 - Is the project aligned with fiscal objectives, strategic direction, or change management in progress at the company level, or will it be competing for focus, resources, and budget?

 - Is the leadership invested in sponsoring the project from start to finish; are there timing challenges?

 Successful implementations typically have four key measures: scope, budget, milestones, and the quality of the deliverables.
 Taking the time upfront to clearly define each of the key measures should be one of the first major deliverables.

 Start by defining the scope with clarity and the appropriate level of detail.
 It’s good practice to engage all leadership level and subject matter expert stakeholders in the initial scope conversations.

-Next, overlay the budget, milestones and the quality of the deliverables details to the scope to assess all four measures are aligned.
-The measures alignment conversations will either confirm alignment of expectations or force the team to re-evaluate the scope, budget, milestones or the quality of the deliverables.
+Next, overlay the budget, milestones, and the quality of the details of the deliverable to the scope to assess whether all four measures are aligned.
+The measures alignment conversations will either confirm alignment of expectations or force the team to re-evaluate the scope, budget, milestones, or the quality of the deliverables.